5 Reasons to Love Music & the Spoken Word

 1. The Music

-The music by the Mormon Tabernacle Choir ranges from sacred hymns, Hollywood films, Broadway shows, Oratorio’s, patriotic, Christmas, folk and more.
+The music by The Tabernacle Choir ranges from sacred hymns, Hollywood films, Broadway shows, Oratorio’s, patriotic, Christmas, folk and more.
 From the signature opening of “Gently Raise the Sacred Strain,” to the closing phrase of “God Be With You Till We Meet Again,” the music takes center stage.
 Mack Wilberg currently directs the Choir, and is world renowned for his arrangements that are performed weekly by the Choir.

 2. The Spoken Word

 Since the very beginning, words of comfort, joy, love and inspiration have been shared as 2-3 minute messages or sermonettes that intertwine with the musical themes presented.
-Throughout the years there have been three regular program narrators: Richard L. Evans (1930-1971) J. Spencer Kinard (1972-1990) and Lloyd Newell (1990-present).
+Throughout the years there have been three regular program narrators: Richard L. Evans (1930-1971) J. Spencer Kinard (1972-1990) and Lloyd Newell (1991-present).

 3. The History